 Marla Runyan is a former world-class American track and field athlete and marathon runner who is legally blind.
 At age nine, she was diagnosed with Stargardts disease, a form of juvenile macular degeneration that causes progressive vision loss.

-After graduating from Adolfo Camarillo High School in 1987, Marla studied at San Diego State University where she began competing in numerous track and field events including the high jump, heptathlon, and 100-meter hurdles.
+After graduating from Adolfo Camarillo High School in 1987, Marla studied at San Diego State University where she competed in numerous track and field events including the high jump and heptathlon.
 In 1994, Marla graduated with a master's degree in Communicative Disorders and began her post-collegiate running career.
-She qualified for the 1996 U.S. Olympic Trials in the heptathlon, but fell short of making the Olympic Team.
-However, Marla won 5 Gold medals at the 1992 and 1996 Paralympic Games and set numerous world records in the T13 visually impaired classification.
-Marla's running career could have easily ended here, but her unyielding spirit and determination to reach her potential pushed her to accomplish even more.
+She qualified for the 1996 U.S. Olympic Trials in the heptathlon, where she finished 10th but fell well short of making the Olympic Team.
+In 1992, Marla competed in her first of two Paralympic Games, and ultimately won 5 gold medals and set 9 world records in the T13 visually impaired classification.

-To this day, Marla remains the only American athlete to qualify and compete in both the Olympic and Paralympic Games.
-Marla currently holds two master's degrees in Special Education and works as a Digital Accessibility Consultant.
-She makes appearances regularly as a motivational and keynote speaker.
+To this day, Marla remains the only visually impaired American athlete to qualify and compete in both the Olympic and Paralympic Games.
+Marla currently holds two master's degrees in Special Education.